Synchronization of multiple rigid body systems: a survey: Attitude synchronization of multiple rigid body systems

 where $\log$ is the logarithm map.
 The main result discusses relationships between the convergence of the algorithm and domain of attraction on Riemannian manifold as well as topology graphs.
 Based on (\ref{manifold}), if the initial states are contained in the set $\mathcal{S}_{conv}=\{\mathbf{x}\in \mathcal{M}^{N}: \varphi(\mathbf{x})<\frac{(r^{*})}{2D} \}$, where $D$ is the diameter of the graph $\mathcal{G}$ and $r^{*}$ is the convexity radius of the manifold, the consensus can be achieved if step size $\epsilon\in(0, 2\mu_{\max}^{-1})$ is admissible.
-Note that the upper bound of the parameter $\mu_{\max}$ for the step size can be chosen according to the curvature of the manifold.
+The upper bound of the parameter $\mu_{\max}$ for the step size is determined according to the curvature of the manifold.

-The above consensus result requires undirected graphs and the convexity property for the manifold.
-In \onlinecite{2018_Auto_JT_Dynamic}, a novel control scheme for synchronization on $\mathbb{SO}(d)$ is proposed in a distributed manner.
+The above consensus result requires undirected graphs and the convexity property for the manifold in the convergence analysis.
+To relax the requirement, a novel control scheme for synchronization on $\mathbb{SO}(d)$ is proposed in a distributed manner \cite{2018_Auto_JT_Dynamic}.
 Based on a QR-factorization approach, a dynamic feedback control algorithm is proposed for synchronization of the $k$ first columns of the matrix on $\mathbb{SO}(d)$.
-Note that under the control scheme, the almost global convergence is achieved with the strongly connected graphs.
-A more general result of synchronization on Stiefel manifolds is shown in \onlinecite{2020_Auto_JT} based on the high-dimensional Kuramoto model which covers the case of $\mathbb{S}^{n}$ and $\mathbb{SO}(n)$.
-Inspired by the approach in \onlinecite{2018_TAC_JM_n-sphere}, it is proven that the almost global synchronization of the generalized Kuramoto model on Stiefel manifold $St(p,n)$ is achieved for any connected graphs if the condition $p \leq \frac{2}{3}n-1$ is satisfied.
-Furthermore, in \onlinecite{2021_TAC_JM}, synchronization on Riemannian manifolds is considered in the sense of geodesic distances and chordal distances for manifolds, respectively.
-It is shown that if the manifold is multiply connected or contains a closed geodesic that is of locally minimum length in a space of closed curves, the consensus algorithms are multi-stable.
-Note that the previous result on $\mathbb{S}^{n}$ and $\mathbb{SO}(n)$ are the special case of this result.
+Based on the control scheme, the almost global convergence is achieved under strongly connected graphs.
+A more general result of synchronization on Stiefel manifolds is shown based on the high-dimensional Kuramoto model which covers the case of $\mathbb{S}^{n}$ and $\mathbb{SO}(n)$ \cite{2020_Auto_JT}.
+Inspired by the above approach \cite{2018_TAC_JM_n-sphere}, it is proven that the almost global synchronization of the generalized Kuramoto model on Stiefel manifold $St(p,n)$ is achieved for any connected graphs if the condition $p \leq \frac{2}{3}n-1$ is satisfied \cite{2020_Auto_JT}.
+Furthermore, synchronization on Riemannian manifolds is considered in the sense of geodesic distances and chordal distances for manifolds, respectively \cite{2021_TAC_JM}.
+It is shown that, if the manifold is multiply connected or contains a closed geodesic that is of locally minimum length in a space of closed curves, the consensus algorithms are multi-stable.
+Note that the previous result on $\mathbb{S}^{n}$ and $\mathbb{SO}(n)$ is a special case of this result \cite{2021_TAC_JM}.